runarsf/dotfiles/README.md

     # NB!
 If your hostname doesn't match the configured one, temporarily change it in the shell
     HOST=myhostname

-    ./packages/niks/niks.sh os switch --ask --hostname ${HOST} -- --accept-flake-config
+    ./packages/niks/niks.sh os switch --ask --hostname ${HOST} . -- --accept-flake-config --extra-experimental-features 'flakes nix-command'
     ```

-1. You should now be able to log in with the same username and the password set in the config ()
+1. You should now be able to log in with the same username and the password set in the config (`changeme`)
+  After logging in, make sure to change your password
+    ```bash
+    passwd
+    ```

 ## Useful tools and references